olegantonyan/mpz/README.md

 </details>

+## Keyboard shortcuts

+The full, platform-aware list is in the app: press Alt+S (Linux/Windows) or ⌘+/ (macOS), or open the main menu → "Keyboard shortcuts".

+Common ones: Space - play/pause; Ctrl+1/2/3 - focus the three panes; Ctrl+L - playback log; Ctrl+J - jump to the playing track.

 ## Limitations

 - Uses external codecs installed on your OS (through QtMultimedia, using ffmpeg or GStreamer backend on Linux);